elastic/kibana/packages/kbn-esql-services/README.md

 Once the AST is produced there's a `getAstContext` function that finds the cursor position node (and its parent command), together with some hint like the type of current context: `expression`, `function`, `newCommand`, `option`.
 The most complex case is the `expression` as it can cover a moltitude of cases.
 The function is highly commented in order to identify the specific cases, but there's probably some obscure area still to comment/clarify.

+### Adding new commands/options/functions/erc...

+To update the definitions:
+1. open either approriate definition file within the `definitions` folder and add a new entry to the relative array
+2. write new tests for validation and autocomplete
+  * if a new function is added tests are automatically generated fro both validation and autocomplete with some standard checks
+  * if a new function requires a new field types, make sure to add the new type to the initial part of the test file
+    * this will be automatically picked up by the test generator to produce new test cases
+  * if a new function requires a new type of test, make sure to write it manually